 Besides of the festival

 Venice is an enchanting city and it’s worth to explore it a bit during the festival.
-Getting around the Grand Canal in a beautiful gondola, having a taste of the heavenly Italian cuisine and visiting the marvellously golden St. Mark’s Basilica are things you should definitely do on the side of the Carnival in Venice.
+Getting around the Grand Canal in a beautiful gondola, having a taste of the heavenly Italian cuisine and visiting the marvelously golden St. Mark’s Basilica are things you should definitely do on the side of the Carnival in Venice.
 You can also make a trip to nearby Verona and check out how’s the festival there.
-It’s a bit quieter than the one in Venice, but splendid as well and with long tradition.
+It’s a bit quieter than the one in Venice, but splendid as well and with the long tradition.